Senate of Serampore College (University): Accreditation and Charter

 The Senate of Serampore College draws its power to award degree from the Royal Charter awarded by King Frederick VI of Denmark, giving the Senate of Serampore College the status of a degree granting university.
 Through the Danish Charter, Serampore became the first institution in India to be given the status of a university.

 The Senate of Serampore College is not accredited by any other theological association, academic body or council.
 Also, the National Assessment and Accreditation Council (NAAC) has given its accreditation only for the secular degree programs of Serampore College, a sister institution, for the degrees that are awarded through University of Calcutta.

 The degrees that are awarded by Senate of Serampore are not recognised under the UGC Act for the purpose of the Section 22 of the Act and are awarded by Senate without the need for approval of the University Grants Commission (India).
 Seminary students having degrees that are not listed under UGC Act of Section 22 are not eligible to sit for public service examinations, or avail public employment or government research grant, etc. based on their degrees.

-However, "Students of Serampore College in the Faculty of Theology are, entitled to all the privileges of students in any of the other universities and colleges in India."
+However, "[Only the] Students of Serampore College in the Faculty of Theology are, entitled to all the privileges of students in any of the other universities and colleges in India."
+This entitlement does not extend to other affiliated colleges.

 Senate of Serampore College practices autonomy in the preparation of its curriculum in partnership with the affiliated colleges.